md2222/W9-Dark/README.md

 Extract W9-Dark folder to the themes directory i.e. '/home/USERNAME/.themes'.
 You can rename the folder.
 This will be the name of the theme.

-You can override gtk theme used by Firefox: navigate to about:config create a string key widget.content.gtk-theme-override set the value to any theme name, for example "win-8 MD Blue".
+You can override gtk theme used by Firefox: navigate to about:config create a string key widget.content.gtk-theme-override set the value to any theme name, for example "W9-Dark".
 Restart Firefox to apply.